 - Rutgers is a direct lending institution, which means that eligible students can obtain federal Stafford Loans and Parent PLUS Loans directly from the U.S. Treasury.
 These loans are the safest education loans available and are not subject to the volatility of the open market.

 Costs and Financial Aid Resources

 Hopes and Advice

-At family orientation, Rutgers parents reflect on what they'll miss, what they won't miss, and the last piece of advice they'll give their children before dropping them off at Rutgers this fall.
+At family orientation, Rutgers parents reflect on what they'll miss, what they won't miss, and the last piece of advice they'll give their children before dropping them off at Rutgers.